marcusmueller/gr-nutshelled/structure.rst

 GNU Radio is a framework to develop Signal Processing flowgraphs that enable users to build highly capable real-world systems that do audio processing, form mobile communication devices, track satellites, do radar and much more, all in computer software.

-* We live in a digital world blahblah
 * Signal processing can take place in software, when you convert a recorded signal into a series of numbers. [picture microphone -> soundcard -> 010010, antenna->transceiver->01010] This can be audio, or it can be the reception of a mobile phone, a radar device, or any signal that has a well defined bandwidth and voltage range, depending on your analog to digital conversion device
 *  The same takes place in reverse for example when you listen to music from an MP3 file on your PC or smartphone: A device converts a series of numbers back into an analog signal.
 These values, so called samples, were calculated from the file, processed in various ways and then transmitted to the digital-to-analog converter, your soundcard. [picture mp3 file -> mathematical function voodoo -> soundcard -> headphones)
 * It's very helpful to imagine the flow of these values through different stages of their processing as a stream that goes through different signal processing blocks.
 These streams may split, and blocks might unite and combine them to produce a variable number of output streams.